polymorphine/container/README.md

 This feature should be treated as **development tool** and self-constraint so that container was not overused.
-It may help to locate an error in composition structure, but it comes with performance cost and also makes a few legitimate cases harder to implement as object invoked from container may call for its instance at runtime - for example Routing that finds endpoint & use router inside that endpoint's scope to produce urls.
+It may help to locate an error in composition structure, but it comes with performance cost and also makes a few legitimate cases harder to implement as object invoked from container may call for its instance at runtime - for example router that finds endpoint & use itself inside that endpoint's scope to produce urls.
 To prevent circular reference detection router's endpoint should not use (tracking) container instance passed to callback function used to instantiate router.